MichaelReiter/Battlesnake2016/README.md

 # battlesnake-python

-A simple [BattleSnake AI](http://battlesnake.io) written in Python.
+A simple [BattleSnake AI](http://battlesnake.io) written in Python by Michael Reiter, Erik Reppel, Spencer Vatrt-Watts and Kelt Rycroft.

 Visit [battlesnake.io/readme](http://battlesnake.io/readme) for API documentation and instructions for running your AI.